ScaledMarkets/dabl/java/scaledmarkets/dabl/README.md

 			<li>Add a new Task to the set of tasks.</li>
 			<li>For each of the task’s inputs,
 				<ol>
-					<li>If the input Artifact does not exist, then create a new Artifact.</li>
+					<li>If the input Artifact does not exist in the graph, then create a new Artifact.</li>
 					<li>Add the task to the input Artifact’s list of “IsReadBy”.</li>
 					<li>Add the input Artifact to the task’s list of inputs.</li>
 				</ol>
 				</li>
 			<li>For each of the task’s outputs,
 				<ol>
-					<li>If the output Artifact does not exist, then create a new Artifact.</li>
+					<li>If the output Artifact does not exist in the graph, then create a new Artifact.</li>
 					<li>Add the task to the output Artifact’s list of “IsWrittenBy”.</li>
 					<li>Add the output Artifact to the task’s list of outputs.</li>
 				</ol>